Local Focus: Victoria Fuata'i on Candidate Camera

 AdvertisementAdvertise with NZME.

-Fuata'i has strong Christian faith, which comes through in her approach to supporting people in Flaxmere who are struggling.
+Fuata'i has a strong Christian faith, which comes through in her approach to supporting people in Flaxmere who are struggling.

-"There's always hope at the end of the tunnel, and part of me running for this ward is being the hope for the people through my faith and through what I know that I can bring to the table," she said.
+"There's always hope at the end of the tunnel, and part of me running for this ward is being the hope for the people through my faith and through what I know that I can bring to the table," she says.

 Fuata'i says she is not anti-vaccine but is for freedom of choice.